theonejj/ansible-zfs_on_root/docs/dropbear-settings.md

 * The `remoteaccess_ip_config` selects if you want Dropbear to request a DHCP address or you wish to supply a static IP address
   * If a static address is selected, then set `remoteaccess_ip` and `remoteaccess_netmask` to the appropriate values

-### Dropbear RSA Keys
+### Dropbear Keys

-ECSDA or RSA public keys are authorized to connect to Dropbear are defined below.
+The ED25519, ECSDA, or RSA public keys authorized to connect to Dropbear are defined below.

 ```yaml
   # Define the full path to public key(s) you want to include in Dropbear